-The Ninja 400 was the successor to the Ninja 300, but it was better in every way.
+The Ninja 400 is the successor to the Ninja 300, but it is better in every way.
 Well, in two important ways — it’s more powerful, and lighter.

 The Ninja 400 is still an entry-level bike but is the kind of bike many people find themselves downsizing to and having the time of their lives on it.
-It’s powered by a 399cm dual overhead cam water-cooled parallel twin, putting its power down through a chain drive.
+It’s powered by a 399cm dual overhead cam water-cooled parallel twin, putting its power down through a six-speed transmission and a chain drive.

 What you need to service your Kawasaki Ninja 400

 Servicing your Ninja 400 is easy!
 You just need a bunch of basic motorcycle maintenance tools, some floor space, and of course the following consumables.

 |Oil||You need 2.0L (2.1 US qt) of SAE 10W-40 engine oil “with API SG, SH, SJ, SL or SM with JASO MA, MA1 or MA2 rating”, preferably Kawasaki 10W-40 Engine Oil, or another multigrade synthetic like Motul 7100 or Mobil 1 Synthetic|

 Don’t over-torque the drain bolt (spec is 30 Nm/22 lb-ft per the manual) — use a torque wrench if you don’t have experience with how much torque is enough.

 |Oil filter||Oil filter is part 16097-0008, or you can use Hiflofiltro HF303RC.
 Torque for oil filter is 17.5 Nm (12.9 ft-lb) (use a torque wrench, and it’s easier on the aftermarket one)|